+Mindset.
 Additionally, a student's implicit theories of intelligence, whether they view intelligence as fixed or malleable (Dweck, 2006), likely moderate how they interpret peer behaviour during the perception phase of the cycle.
 A student with a fixed mindset may interpret a peer's high grades as a sign of innate ability, thereby inferring that the peer values demonstrate superior talent and pursuing performance goals.
 A student with a growth mindset may interpret the same grades as evidence of effort and learning, inferring mastery goals.
 The same observable behaviour is thus decoded differently depending on the student's implicit theory.
 Students with a growth mindset might be more likely to infer mastery goals from ambiguous peer behaviours such as spending time studying, whereas students with a fixed mindset will be prone to projecting performance approach goals onto peers, assuming that academic success signals a drive to demonstrate ability.

+Socio–Motivational Orientation.
+A further individual–level moderator that may shape students' susceptibility to the perception–expression cycle is their socio–motivational orientation (i.e., the degree to which a student's motivation is dependent on, or independent from, peer relationships as a primary source of motivational input; Raufelder & Hoferichter, 2026).
+Raufelder and Hoferichter (2026) found that these orientations are associated with distinct neural profiles of feedback–based learning, suggesting that socio–motivational orientation reflects a relatively stable individual difference with genuine implications for how students process and respond to social information in achievement contexts.
+Accordingly, students who are highly peer–dependent motivationally are likely more attuned to peer goal cues, more affected by perceived peer norms, and therefore more susceptible to all three phases of the cycle: they are likely to invest more cognitive and emotional resources in interpreting peer behaviour, adjust their goals more readily in response to perceived peer values, and express goals in ways that are more strongly oriented toward peer validation.
+Conversely, students who are socio–motivationally independent from peers (e.g., drawing motivation primarily from intrinsic interest or teacher relationships), may be less susceptible to peer goal contagion, perceiving peer goal cues without necessarily adjusting their own goal hierarchy in response.

 Possible Contextual Moderators

+Teacher Goal Structures.
 The peer perception–expression cycle does not operate in isolation; it is embedded within the broader classroom climate shaped by teachers.
-Teachers establish goal structures, the constellation of cues, incentives, and norms they communicate about what goals matter, which can either amplify or buffer against peer–based goal formation.
-When teachers explicitly and consistently emphasize mastery, such as through messaging that mistakes are part of learning, that effort and improvement are valued, and that students work together to understand concepts, they provide a clear alternative informational source that can mitigate reliance on peer cues.
+Teachers establish goal structures, the constellation of cues, incentives, and norms they communicate about what goals matter, which can either amplify or buffer against peer–based goal formation (Ames, 1992).
+When teachers explicitly and consistently emphasize mastery, such as through messaging that mistakes are part of learning, that effort and improvement are valued, and that students work together to understand concepts, they provide a clear alternative informational source that can mitigate reliance on peer cues (Ames, 1992; Hemi et al., 2023).
 A strong teacher mastery goal structure gives students confidence that success depends on learning and effort rather than outperforming peers, reducing the motivational weight of any perceived peer performance goal emphasis.
-In classrooms with strong teacher mastery goal structures, the link between perceived peer performance goals and individual adoption of performance goals should be attenuated; students may disregard their perception that peers are competitive as less relevant to actual success in that specific context.
+In classrooms with strong teacher mastery goal structures, the link between perceived peer performance goals and individual adoption of performance goals should be attenuated; students may disregard their perception that peers are competitive as less relevant to actual success in that specific context (Ciani et al., 2010).